JoeOsborne77/JoeOsborne77/README.md

 - Was a dependable point of contact for all clients
 - CRM Strategy - Organised website launches, wrote newsletters and grew subscriber lists
 - Created, organised and executed all forms of marketing activations
-- Introduced new processes which improved efficency and team morale
+- Introduced new processes which improved efficiency and team morale
-- Liased with R&D team to highlight and solve bugs
+- Liaised with R&D team to highlight and solve bugs

 **The Orchard, Sony Music** (May 2018 to August 2022)
 _Senior Client/Label Manager_